losbiw/marketcap-scraper/readme.md

 # About

 There don't appear to be free, publically available datasets containing historic marketcaps of selected stocks.
 This project scrapes data from [macrotrends.net](https://www.macrotrends.net/) and turns it into a human-readable excel file.
-A few words of advice:

 > [!NOTE]
 > A few words of advice: